Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Introduction

-A common alternative methodology is human ratings, where readers are asked to judge the readability level of a text according to a given annotation scheme.
+A common alternative methodology is \emph{human ratings}, where readers are asked to judge the readability level of a text according to a given annotation scheme.
 This approach often takes a more holistic stance towards readability, rather than targeting a specific readability construct.
-Human annotations of readability became prominent with the rise of modern NLP in the 21st century, in which reliance on human annotations for training text processing systems has become standard practice \cite{vajjala2022trends}.
-Following the recent dramatic advances in NLP with the introduction of LLMs, researchers have also been exploring prompting off-the-shelf LLMs to provide such annotations \cite{trott-riviere-2024-measuring,farajidizaji-etal-2024-possible}.
+Human annotations of readability became widespread with the rise of modern NLP in the 21st century, in which reliance on human annotations for training text processing systems has been standard practice \citep{vajjala2022trends}.
+Following the recent dramatic advances in NLP with the introduction of LLMs, researchers have also been exploring prompting off-the-shelf LLMs to provide such annotations \citep{trott-riviere-2024-measuring,farajidizaji-etal-2024-possible, creutz-2024-correcting}.

-Although reading comprehension and annotation based approaches have considerably advanced the study of readability, they do not directly speak to a fundamental aspect of a readable text, namely the degree of \emph{reading ease} while interacting with the text in real time.
-Reading ease was proposed early on as a key aspect of readability \cite{dale-chall1949,kintsch-vipod}.
-However, only a handful of readability studies operationalized it \cite{Mcclusky1934AQA,clare1957,nahatame2021text,hollenstein2022patterns}.
-At the same time, over the past few decades, a large body of work in psycholinguistics has studied reading time measures from eye tracking and other behavioral methods, as indexes of real-time processing difficulty \cite{rayner1998}, a concept which is effectively equivalent to reading ease.
-Nonetheless, well known linguistic predictors of reading measures \cite[][among others]{kliegl2004length,shain2024large} have rarely been studied in the context of readability assessment \cite{howcroft-demberg2017,martinc2021supervised}.
+Although reading comprehension and annotation-based approaches have considerably advanced the study of readability, they capture \emph{offline} behavioral signals that do not directly speak to a fundamental aspect of a readable text, namely the degree of \emph{reading ease} while interacting with the text in \emph{real time}.
+Reading ease was proposed early on as a key aspect of readability \citep[e.g.,][]{dale-chall1949,kintsch-vipod}.
+For example, Rudolf Flesch writes in the context of the Flesch Reading Ease score ``For many obvious reasons, the grade level of children answering test questions is not the best criterion for general readability.
+Data about the ease and interest with which adults will read selected passages would be far better.
+But such data were not available at the time the first formula was developed, and they are still unavailable today'' \citep{flesch1948new}.